This document is also available in PDF (863 KB) [help with PDF files]

 Canada Border Services Agency

-Questions about bar code testing should be directed to the ECU at the above address or by telephone at:
+Questions about bar code testing should be directed to the Electronic Commerce Unit (ECU) at the above address or by telephone at:

 1-888-957-7224 calls within Canada and the United States